-The Center for Auto Safety (Center) and Consumer Watchdog believe the statements are illegal under the Vehicle Code.
-We respectfully request the Department to start an investigation of the dangerously misleading and deceptive statements and marketing practices and representations of Tesla Motors, Inc.2 (Tesla) regarding the safety and capabilities of its Autopilot feature.
-We believe Tesla's marketing efforts also violate Section 5 of the Federal Trade Commission Act (Section 5)3 because they are likely to deceive even diligent consumers, who would act reasonably in believing them, and are likely to use Autopilot differently than they would if Tesla employed more honest and transparent marketing and advertising strategies.
-The Center and Consumer Watchdog filed a complaint about Tesla's practices with the FTC last week.
-Nonetheless, because Tesla's actions violate California law and because Tesla is a California corporation, we call on the Department to take appropriate action as soon as possible.
+Pursuant to the Commission's Rules, 16 C.F.R §§ 2.1 and 2.2, the Center for Auto Safety (Center) and Consumer Watchdog respectfully request that the U.S. Federal Trade Commission (FTC) initiate an investigation of the dangerously misleading and deceptive advertising and marketing practices and representations of Tesla Motors, Inc. 1 (Tesla) regarding the safety and capabilities of its Autopilot feature.
+These advertising and marketing efforts violate section 5 of the Federal Trade Commission Act (Section 5)2 because they are likely to deceive even diligent consumers, who would act reasonably in believing them, and are likely to use Autopilot differently than they would if Tesla employed more honest and transparent marketing and advertising strategies.